souravkumar1skp/souravkumar1skp/README.md

 - 👋 Hi, I’m sourav kumar
-- 👀 I’m interested in ... web development, machine learning, web scraping and cool new tech
+- 👀 I’m interested in ... web development, machine learning and cool new tech
-- 🌱 I’m currently learning ... machine learning
+- 🌱 I’m currently learning ...web Development
 - 📫 How to reach me ...

 <!---